pub struct PyString(/* private fields */);Expand description

 This will return a reference to the same Python string object if called repeatedly with the same string.

-Note that while this is more memory efficient than PyString::new
+Note that while this is more memory efficient than PyString::new, it unconditionally allocates a

-temporary Python string object and is thereby slower than PyString::new
+temporary Python string object and is thereby slower than PyString::new.

 Panics if out of memory.